 Experts of the day speculated that the settlements won in England and elsewhere were woefully inadequate to address the survivors’ lifelong needs.
 And they were right.

 Today, many survivors struggle with crushing medical expenses and suffer from chronic pain and other conditions that worsen as they age.
 Many of those who received inadequate settlements are no better off than those who did not.

 What happened with the lawsuit that was filed in the United States in 2011?

-The lawsuit filed on behalf of 52 plaintiffs in 2011 is still pending a decision by the United States Court of Appeals for the Third Circuit in Philadelphia.
+As of June 25, 2019, a lawsuit filed on behalf of 52 plaintiffs in 2011 is still pending a decision by the United States Court of Appeals for the Third Circuit in Philadelphia.